lvcabral/brs-fiddle/README.md

 ## License

-Copyright © Marcelo Lv Cabral.
+Copyright © 2023-2024 by Marcelo Lv Cabral.
 All rights reserved.

 Licensed under the [MIT](LICENSE) license.